- Home

 For example, should you move to a city, town, or country village?
 Much will depend on how you picture your retirement – and it doesn’t have to mean slowing down if you don’t want to.

-But, no matter where we think we might like to settle, there are some factors that we should all consider.
+But, no matter where you think you might like to settle, there are some factors that we should all consider.
 Things like property prices, crime rates, amenities, and entertainment can make a huge difference when it comes to enjoying your retirement.

-With this in mind, here are some of the best places to retire in the UK – both in cities and the surrounding countryside.
+With this in mind, here are some of the best places to retire in the UK – both in cities and the countryside – in no particular order.
+It’s important to note these are just snapshots of areas to help inspire your own research.
+The best way to get a feel for an area yourself is to visit and speak to local residents.

 1. Plymouth